Defining Application

 - Continuous integration workflow

-- Push your application code to GitHub
+- Application code pushed to GitHub

-- Select the repository and branch
+- Repository and branch selection

-- Configure build settings (usually auto-detected from
+- Build settings (auto-detected from

 telemetry.config.json)